pmean/build-website/text/24/shap-values.md

 SHAP values provide you a way to interpret the impact of individual independent variables in a variety of "black box" machine learning models, such as Random Forest.
 It looks at how a prediction changes when a variable is not included in the model.
 This page shows how to fit SHAP values using R.

 Pablo Casas.
 A gentle introduction to SHAP values in R. Data Science Heroes blog, 2019-03-18.
-Available in [html format].
+Available in [html format][cas1].

 [cas1]: https://blog.datascienceheroes.com/how-to-interpret-shap-values-in-r/